AhmedKamon/AhmedKamon/README.md

-### Hi there, I'm Kamon Ahmed - aka [Sabesan][website] 👋
+### Hi there, I'm Kamon Ahmed  👋

-- 🔭 I’m currently working on a my final year project!
+- 🔭 I’m currently working on a Dev-Chat app!
-- 🌱 I’m currently learning Fullstack and Machine Learning
+- 🌱 I’m currently learning Chat-Engin
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contributeto Open Source projects
-- ⚡ Fun fact: I love to play chess and listen music.
+- ⚡ Fun fact: I love to creating and listening music.

 **Languages and Tools:**